-We believe the use of the term "evaluate" will prompt auditors to expand their procedures substantively beyond the existing requirements in AU sec.
+In our opinion, the use of the term "evaluate" will prompt auditors to expand their procedures substantively beyond the existing requirements in AU sec.
 550 resulting in unnecessary procedures and increased costs.
-Furthermore other information contained in annual reports is often subject to change late in the audit process.
 Similar to the timing of CAMs, the additional work over other information will be required during an already busy period within the audit and financial reporting cycle and would lengthen the timing of a company's SEC filings to the detriment of investors.